 Inclined savasana is like a regular savasana, except this version entails reclining at an inclined position.
 You can position a pillow, blanket, or bolster under your shoulders, neck, and head.
 This helps relieve any uncomfortable pressure that may occur when lying your spine on the ground.
 Inclined savasana may also keep you more alert than regular savasana.

 It may be more enjoyable for you to lie in a semi-supine position.
 To do a semi-supine, lie on your back, bend your knees, and place your feet on the ground.
 To find comfort in this pose, try placing your feet slightly wider than hip width apart, and allowing your knees to fall inward toward each other.

-You always have the option to use different types of meditation when you lie down and meditate Here are a few meditation techniques that work especially well when lying down:
+The best way to meditate lying down is up to your personal preference.
+You always have the option to use different types of meditation when you lie down and meditate.
+Here are a few meditation techniques that work especially well when lying down:

 Meditation for Sleep

 If your specific goal for your meditation is to fall asleep, then lying down is the natural pose to choose.
 Instead of lying down on a yoga mat, find a supine position in your bed and get comfy.
 Then, follow a guided meditation app or simply relax and just be.

 To do a body scan meditation, direct all of your awareness to each part of your body in turn.
 Some people prefer to lie down for a body scan meditation because lying down engages fewer muscles.
 This makes it easier to focus on each individual body part without the engaged muscles vying for your attention.

 Many breathing meditations focus on breathing into the stomach, and some people find it easier to expand and contract their stomach when they’re lying down.